Evolution of an arched magnetized laboratory plasma in a sheared magnetic field: Introduction

-Arched magnetized plasma structures are abundant across all layers of the solar atmosphere.
+Arched magnetized plasma structures are ubiquitous in the solar atmosphere.
 Solar prominences and coronal loops are notable examples of such structures that confine a current carrying plasma by closed magnetic fields.
-Magnetic loops in solar corona have characteristically low plasma beta ($\beta \approx 10^{-3} -10^{-2}$) which means these loops are nearly force free \citep{torok2004, wiegelmann2012}.
-Typical length of these structures is on the order of $10^{7}-10^8$m \citep{chen2017}.
-A photograph of a solar prominence, its simplified schematic, and laboratory arrangement to model the prominence eruption have been depicted in figure \ref{fig01}.
+Magnetic loops in the solar corona have characteristically low plasma beta ($\beta \approx 10^{-3} -10^{-2}$) suggesting a nearly force free state of these structures \citep{torok2004, wiegelmann2012, Nakagawa_1973}.
+A photograph of a solar prominence, a model of its structure, and the laboratory arrangement to model the prominence eruption have been depicted in figure~\ref{fig01}.

-Solar prominences usually remain confined from days to few weeks \citep{cambenc, chen_theory_1996, hildner1975, crem2004}.
-Sporadically some of these structures loose confinement and erupt due to loss of equilibrium \citep{abbot,rosner1978,burlaga_1988,rust_1994}.
-The relatively stable pre-eruption phase for these structures lasts for several thousands Alfv\'{e}n transit times (time taken by the Alfv\'{e}n wave to travel from one to other footpoint of the arched plasma).
-Solar eruptive events (e.g. coronal mass ejections (CME), solar jets, and solar flares) are among the most energetic events associated with the eruption of plasmas in the solar system.
-It is estimated that each eruption releases $10^{30}-10^{33}$ ergs of energy in the form of kinetic energy of the bulk plasma motion and electromagnetic radiation \citep{chen2017}.
-In this process, a large amount of mass ($10^{14}-10^{16}$ g) are expelled at high velocities, which upon reaching Earth, can cause undesirable effects.
-These effects include geomagnetic storms, damages to power transmission lines and communication satellites systems, as well as threat to astronauts in space \citep{Thomson2010}.
-Exploration of physical mechanism driving solar eruptions continues to be an open area of research.
-A rather well known candidate for eruption trigger is a kink instability, proposed after observations of helical deformations (writhe and twist) of erupting solar prominences \citep{fan2005,torok2005,sturrock2001,sakurai1976}.
+Solar prominences can remain stable for days to few weeks \citep{cambenc, chen_theory_1996, hildner1975, crem2004}.
+Typical length of these structures is on the order of $10^7$ - $10^8$ m \citep{chen2017}.
+Some of these structures lose confinement sporadically and erupt due to loss of equilibrium \citep{abbot,rosner1978,burlaga_1988,rust_1994}.
+The relatively stable pre-eruption phase for these structures lasts for several thousands of Alfv\'{e}n transit times (time taken by the Alfv\'{e}n wave to travel from one to other footpoint of the arched plasma).
+Solar eruptive events (e.g. coronal mass ejections, solar flares, and jets) are among the most energetic events associated with the eruption of plasma in the solar system.
+It is estimated that CME eruptions and flares can release $10^{30}-10^{33}$ ergs of energy in the form of kinetic energy of the bulk plasma motion and/or electromagnetic radiation \citep{chen2017}.